 Are You Considering Submitting a Complaint?

-The College of Applied Biology regulates over 2,800 licensed biology professionals and ensures registrants are held accountable for their practice and conduct.
+The College of Applied Biologists regulates over 2,800 licensed biology professionals and ensures registrants are held accountable for their practice and conduct.
 The College’s Investigations Committee reviews complaints against registrants for failure to meet their professional and ethical obligations as set out in:

 The College will review all complaints received.

 - The Professional Governance Act and College bylaws require that the College keep information about any ongoing investigation confidential.
 This is communicated to all parties at the beginning and during the investigation process

 NB: The Investigations Committee meets every two months to review complaints and the College prioritizes procedural fairness and thorough investigation when addressing complaints.
 Please be aware that the process can sometimes last several months.

 How to Submit a Complaint to the College: